sailpoint-oss/golang-sdk/api_beta/docs/CertificationCampaignsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCampaignTemplatesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListCampaignTemplatesRequest struct via the builder pattern

 Name | Type | Description  | Notes